Water and pH: A Comprehensive Guide

 Titration

-Titration is a technique used to determine the concentration of an acid or a base in a solution.
-It involves adding a known volume of a standard solution of known concentration to a solution of unknown concentration until the equivalence point is reached.
+Titration determines the concentration of an acid or base.
+A known volume of a standard solution is added to a solution of unknown concentration until the equivalence point is reached.

 Types of Experiments